 Version Control for Spatial Workflows

-2. Branching Model: main (production-ready), incident/<id> (active response), hotfix/<id> (critical topology corrections)
+2. Branching model: main (production-ready common operating picture), incident/<id> (active response), hotfix/<id> (critical topology corrections that must merge fast and traceably).

-3. Data Tracking: DVC tracks large binaries via .dvc metadata files; Git tracks only the lightweight pointers and transformation logic.
+3. Data tracking: DVC tracks large binaries via .dvc metadata; Git tracks only the lightweight pointers and the transformation logic that produced them.

 python